ansible-collections/servicenow.itsm/docs/module_template.md

     if __name__ == "__main__":
         main()

-Another difference in ins the return value.
+Another difference is in the return value.
 All info modules must return a list of records in the `records` return field:

     RETURN = """